dotnet/runtime/docs/workflow/requirements/freebsd-requirements.md

 ## Docker

 Install Docker.
 For further instructions on installation, see [here](https://docs.docker.com/install/).
-You can find the official .NET images in [their Docker hub](https://hub.docker.com/_/microsoft-dotnet).

 All the required build tools are included in the Docker images used to do the build, so no additional setup is required.